martin-trajanovski/fov-customers-app/README.md

 git clone https://github.com/martin-trajanovski/fov-customers-app.git
 ```

-## Navigate to the folder and install dependencies:
+## Navigate to the folder and install the dependencies:

 ```bash
 npm install